HelenLloydJeng/Milestone-Project-1/README.md

 ### HTML Validation

 - The HTML code was tested using the [W3C HTML Validator](assets/images/Favicon/images/Screenshot_14-12-2024_9422_validator.w3.org.jpeg).
-- Results: The HTML code has a few errors of unclosed elements, but no no critical issues, ensuring semantic structure and compliance with web standards. ( I have literally run out of time to correct these errors)
+- Results: The HTML code has a few errors of unclosed elements, but no no critical issues, ensuring semantic structure and compliance with web standards.
+These have been corrected and re tested - below.

-W3C Markup Validation Report & Fixes
+### W3C Markup Validation Report & Fixes
 Overview
 This document outlines the errors and warnings identified by the W3C Markup Validation Service in the project's HTML code.
 It also includes solutions for each issue to ensure compliance with best practices.
 ________________________________________